 In August 2016, the Board adopted Resolution 2016-01 to increase the age of purchase for tobacco and vapor products from age 18 to 21 years.
 During the 2019 legislative session, EHB 1074 passed, raising the legal age for purchasing tobacco and vapor products from age 18 to 21 years.
-While EHB 1074 was an essential-important public health interventionstep to prevent youth access, Washington's Purchase Use and Possession (PUP) law needed further reform to prevent-still needs to reform its commercial tobacco laws, policiesinequitable, and enforcement practices that negatively affect individuals, namely youth, specifically youth of color, and instead, shift the responsibility to commercial tobacco businesses or industry actors.
+While EHB 1074 was an important step to prevent youth access, Washington's Purchase Use and Possession (PUP) law needed further reform to prevent inequitable enforcement practices that negatively affect youth, specifically youth of color, and instead, shift the responsibility to commercial tobacco businesses or industry actors.

-During the 2023 Legislative Session, ESSB 5365 passed, which increased monetary penalties for retailers that sell to underage youth, limited the circumstances in which youth could be detained, and modified sanctions and fines for underage youth purchase, use, or possession of commercial tobacco products. which....
+During the 2023 Legislative Session, ESSB 5365 passed, which increased monetary penalties for retailers that sell to underage youth, limited the circumstances in which youth could be detained, and modified sanctions and fines for underage youth purchase, use, or possession of commercial tobacco products.
 The Board supports legislation that continues to improve PUP laws in Washington and reduces inequitable enforcement.

-In addition, the Board supports enhancing current strategies to prevent the marketing, sales, and use of commercial tobacco products (cigarettes, e-cigarettes, cigars, hookah, heated tobacco, smokeless tobacco, etc.) and cannabis to youth, which may include including a ban on allrestricting the sale of-flavored vapor and tobacco products and adding additional authority for the Secretary of Health to issue product bans and recalls of smoking and vapor products.
+In addition, the Board supports enhancing current strategies to prevent the marketing, sales, and use of commercial tobacco products and cannabis to youth, which may include restricting the sale of flavored vapor and tobacco products and adding additional authority for the Secretary of Health to issue product bans and recalls of smoking and vapor products.
 The Board supports legislation that would improve regulation of Washington's vapor product industry, including requiring vapor ingredient disclosure and routine lab testing for vapor products, requiring signage regarding health risks of these products, removing the preemption of vapor product retail licensing, allowing for product bans and recalls, and instituting nicotine limits in products sold in Washington.